zeeberry/florish-app/README.md

 - Storybook
 - Jest

+## Style Notes
+Use semicolons.
+LOL
+I have to add a linter and formatter at some point.

 ## Installation
 ### Clone the repo

 `git clone git@github.com:zeeberry/florish-app.git`

 ### Check that you have node and npm installed
 To check if you have Node.js installed, run this command in your terminal:

 `node -v`

 Make sure to have at least node version 15

 To confirm that you have npm installed you can run this command in your terminal:

 `npm -v`

 npm is a separate project from Node.js, and tends to update more frequently.
 As a result, even if you’ve just downloaded Node.js (and therefore npm), you’ll probably need to update your npm.
 To update your npm, type this into your terminal: